mmikowski/hi_score/README.md

 Return to [Quick Start](#quick-start)

 ### Linux: Other
 Other Linux distributions should generally work as long as the same libraries can be installed as with Ubuntu.
-With Fedora 30, for example, the following should be pretty close:
+With Fedora 30, for example, the following should be pretty close.

 ```bash
   yum install gcc gcc-c++ make openssl-devel